dustyroom-studio/quibli-doc/_docs/grass-shader.md

 - **Gust Speed**  How fast the gust-influenced parts of the grass are moving.

-- **Gust Color**  When a gust occurs, the influenced grass can change its color to _Gust Color_.
+- **Gust Color**  When a gust occurs, the influenced grass can change its color to this value.

 ### Grass Patches Parameters

-_Grass Patches_ is a group of parameters that control the color nonlinearities within a single grass material.
+_Grass Patches_ is a group of parameters that control the color non-linearity within a single grass material.
 When you set the regular colors of the grass, the whole material can sometimes look a bit plain due to the fact that all the grass is equally colored.
 Introducing slight (or more obvious) random differences in color tint can liven up the look of the grass presentation.

 - **Patches Color** Defines the target color, to which the patches change their tint.
 Using the following parameters it is possible to make that change abrupt or more gradual.

-- **Patches Threshold**
+- **Patches Threshold** Controls ratio between the area of patches and the rest of the grass.
+Increasing this value adds new patches.

 - **Patches Scale** Controls the density of the internal noise map where the randomness of the patches distribution comes from.
-Effectively, _Patches Scale_ sets how large or small the re-colored areas are.
+Effectively, this sets the size of all patches.

 - **Patches Blurriness** Controls how abrupt or gradual the color change is from normal colors to the color set in the _Patches Color_ parameter.